-Brexit: Theresa May to outline Britain's plan
+Brexit deal: Theresa May commits to vote in UK parliament

 Story highlights

-- Britain looks set to leave single trading market
+- May commits Britain to leaving the EU single market

-London (CNN)British Prime Minister Theresa May is to say that Britain will not adopt a "half in, half-out" approach to the European Union, indicating that a so-called hard Brexit is on the cards.
+In a much-anticipated speech in London, May said that once Britain had negotiated a final deal to leave the European Union, it would be placed before the House of Commons and the House of Lords for approval.

-In a much-anticipated speech on Tuesday, May will indicate her willingness to to take Britain out of the single market as well as provide some insight into her main negotiating objectives.
+She confirmed that Britain would leave the single market.
+But she said that, in the forthcoming negotiations with the EU, Britain would see seek a customs arrangement to replace the provisions of the EU customs union.
+Such a deal could amount to "associate membership" of the customs union, she said.

-She is also expected to make clear her position on freedom of movement, the customs union and the possibility of a transitional deal with the EU.
+May said Britain would not adopt a "half-in, half-out" approach to the European Union, indicating that a so-called hard Brexit is on the cards.

-"We seek a new and equal partnership -- between an independent, self-governing, Global Britain and our friends and allies in the EU," May will say, according to excerpts from her speech released in advance.
+"We seek a new and equal partnership -- between an independent, self-governing, global Britain and our friends and allies in the EU," May said.

 "Not partial membership of the European Union, associate membership of the European Union, or anything that leaves us half-in, half-out.
 We do not seek to adopt a model already enjoyed by other countries.
 We do not seek to hold on to bits of membership as we leave.